Last Updated on

 You are more than welcome to also use the Metro (subway) or the public transit network which is really easy to use.

-The public transit just has four lines connecting the downtown centre to major tourist sites, bus stops and train stations.
+The public transit just has four lines connecting the downtown center to major tourist sites, bus stops, and train stations.

 The metro operates daily from 5:30 a.m. to 1 a.m.
 (1:30 a.m. on Saturdays).
 The average wait time between trains is eight minutes and three minutes during rush hour.